 Sequoia Lehi Charter School’s mission is to ensure that “Every Child is Known.”
 This simple statement is our promise to get to know each child and to provide them with an academic program that recognizes their own special qualities and abilities.
 Unlike many programs, our curriculum is driven by the needs of the child, not the needs or limitations of the curriculum.
 Students are pushed to reach their full potential.
-At the same time students that are struggling to understand specific subjects or content areas are given additional personal assistance and guidance to allow them the opportunity to learn and grow.
+At the same time students who are struggling to understand specific subjects or content areas are given additional personal assistance and guidance to allow them the opportunity to learn and grow.
 Each and every student matters at Lehi.

 Our approach mixes a research based curriculum from a national recognized textbook company augmented with supplementary material provided to ensure each and every state standard is met in all our classes.
 Small group instruction is valued and prevalent in all classes with the majority of math being taught in a small group giving teachers the opportunity to differentiate the pace and output for each student, truly working on each and every child’s individual level.

-While academics is the core reason and responsibility of each and every school we at Sequoia Lehi Charter School understand the importance of the whole child.
+While academics is the core reason and responsibility of each and every school, at Sequoia Lehi Charter School we understand the importance of the whole child.
 With this in mind each child is greeted each and every morning with a handshake, high five or hug upon entering the school and the classrooms.
 Each child is known by name by the entire staff.
 We are a true family of individuals that know about and care about each other.
-If a child feels safe, connected and valued they will tend to perform better each and every day.
+If a child feels safe, connected, and valued they will tend to perform better each and every day.

 Methods of Instruction

 Within the classrooms teachers use a variety of instructional methods.
-While anchored by state standards and anticipated student outcomes (derived from benchmarks), teachers recognize that each child is different and aim to reach each child through differentiated instruction and cross curricula teaching methods.
+While anchored by state standards and student outcomes (derived from benchmarks), teachers recognize that each child is different and aim to reach each child through differentiated instruction and cross curricula teaching methods.
 Because of this, one may observe group instruction, lecture, demonstrations, independent learning, collaborative learning, cooperative learning, and project based learning at the school.
 These methods are supported, not directed by, the textbooks and materials obtained for the instructional program.

 The use of multiple methods of instruction is designed to permit the teacher to meet the needs of individual students as measured by our benchmark assessment tool Galileo.
 This is accomplished through differentiation and permitting teachers to use a variety of instructional methods (monitored through the supervision and evaluation tool used with all staff members who interact with students at the instructional level).
 Instruction is targeted to each child’s need.
 This does not mean that whole group instruction is never used.
 Its use however, is typically limited to the introduction of new concepts, core standards and broad activities.